HanluGe/Final-Project-32900/README.md

 ## Data & Methodology

 - **Data Sources:**
-  We gather data from CRSP, Compustat, and Datastream.
-Some data are also taken directly from the original paper.
+  We modified the primary dealer list based on real data sources.
+The `ticks.csv` file was updated according to the corresponding gvkey codes.

+- **Modifications to Calculations:**
+  We adjusted the calculation logic for important ratios and macroeconomic variables (e.g., key ratios and updated macro variable computations) based on the paper’s description, resulting in significant optimization of the replicated results for Table 3.

-- **Key Definitions:**
+- **Output Generation:**
-  - **Capital Market Ratio (ηₜ):**
-  $$
-  ηₜ = \frac{\sum_i \text{Market Equity}_{i,t}}{\sum_i (\text{Market Equity}_{i,t} + \text{Book Debt}_{i,t})}
-  $$
-  - **Book Capital Ratio:** The ratio of book equity to total book capital (book equity plus book debt).
-  - **AEM Leverage Ratio:** Defined as the inverse of the book leverage (book debt/book equity) for broker-dealers.
+  The reproduced table results are automatically generated as LaTeX (.tex) files and saved in the output directory.
+Further data analysis, including descriptive statistics, correlation analysis, and visualization of ratio trends, was also performed.

-  - **Risk Factor Construction:**
+- **Automation:**
-    For each ratio, we run an AR(1) regression and use the residuals (normalized by the lagged value) to form the risk factors.
+  We implemented complete automation of the project workflow, storing all results in the `_output` directory.

 ---

 ## Project Structure

-- **LaTeX Document:**
+- **LaTeX Documents:**
-  Auto-generated LaTeX project summary that includes replicated tables and additional figures from the paper.
+  Auto-generated LaTeX files include the replicated tables and additional figures from the paper.

-- **GitHub Setup:**
-  - This README file outlining the project.
-  - Environment configuration files (e.g., `env`, `requirements.txt`).
-  - Standardized file naming across the repository.

 - **Jupyter Notebook:**
-  Demonstrates data processing, ratio calculations, table generation, and analysis results.
+  A comprehensive notebook demonstrates data processing, ratio calculations, table generation, and analysis results.

 - **Python Code Files:**
-  Scripts for data download, processing, and metric calculations.
-Each Python file includes a docstring at the top explaining its functionality.
+  Scripts for data download, processing, and metric calculations are included.
+Each file contains detailed docstrings describing its functionality.

-- **dodo.py:**
+- **Automation (dodo.py):**
-  Implements project automation for end-to-end execution.
+  The `dodo.py` file automates the entire project workflow including data fetching, processing, table generation, and even running the final notebook.

 - **Test Files:**
-  Contains tests to verify that our replicated table data match the original paper’s results.
+  Unit tests for both Table 2 and Table 3 have been developed to ensure the replication results closely match the original paper.

+- **Additional Files:**
+  The repository also includes supplementary files such as a README, an environment example file (`.env.example`), and other auxiliary scripts to ensure a clear and rigorous project process.

 ---

 ## Work Division

 - **Liu Junyuan:**
+  - Modified the primary dealer list and updated `ticks.csv` based on real data sources.
-  - Develops code for auto-generating the LaTeX summary document.
+  - Developed the code for auto-generating the LaTeX summary document.
-  - Works on replicating additional tables and figures from the paper.
+  - Worked on replicating additional tables and figures from the paper.
-  - Enhances table analysis scripts and improves the README file.
+  - Enhanced table analysis scripts and improved the README file.

-- **Hanlu:**
+- **Hanlu Ge:**
-  - Develops the Jupyter Notebook to showcase our data processing, ratio calculations, table generation, and analysis.
+  - Developed the Jupyter Notebook showcasing data processing, ratio calculations, table generation, and analysis.
-  - Implements the automation script (`dodo.py`) and writes tests to ensure accurate replication of the tables.
+  - Implemented the automation script (`dodo.py`) and wrote tests to ensure accurate replication of the tables.

-We maintain transparent and regular communication throughout the project to ensure that both team members stay aligned and meet the project goals.
+Regular and transparent communication was maintained throughout the project to ensure that both team members remained aligned and met project goals.

 ---